TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Examples/Clipboard/Index.rst

 .. note::
    The class :php:`\TYPO3\CMS\Backend\Clipboard\Clipboard` is marked :php:`@internal`.
-It is a specific Backend implementation and is not considered part of the Public TYPO3 API.
+It is a specific Backend implementation and is not considered part of the public TYPO3 API.
 It might change without notice.

 You can easily access the internal clipboard in TYPO3 from your backend modules::